 Sudo application vulnerability worth Mac Admin attention

-In recent days, the Linux world has been busy talking about CVE-2021-3156.
+In recent days, the Linux world has been busy talking about the CVE-2021-3156 Sudo vulnerability.
 This vulnerability in the Sudo application, which is used in Unix systems (and therefore many cloud services) to give a user limited and often temporary access to administrative applications, represents a massive security issue: Sudo before 1.9.5p2 has a Heap-based Buffer Overflow, allowing privilege escalation to root via "sudoedit -s" and a command-line argument that ends with a single backslash character.

 Effectively, this means a user that exploits this vulnerability can execute administrative applications without being authorized by the system to do so — putting any data or services running on the device at risk.
 However, this vulnerability relied on a part of Sudo called Sudoedit.
 Sudoedit does not ship on recent macOS versions and the community assumed that Macs were unaffected.

 This turned out to not be true.
 Macs are definitely affected by this, including macOS 11.2 Big Sur and even M1 devices.
-The exploitation of this vulnerability requires marginally more work as researchers pointed out on Twitter.
+The exploitation of the CVE-2021-3156 vulnerability requires marginally more work as researchers pointed out on Twitter.

 Effectively, the malicious user simply has to create a symbolic link to /usr/bin/sudo and call it sudoedit.
 The rest of the exploitation chain remains the same.